 Business success often hinges on making the products that customers want in a timely and cost-effective way.
 Production planning helps companies achieve those goals.
-It maps out all of the processes, resources and steps involved in production, from forecasting demand to determining the raw materials, labor and equipment needed.
-Production planning helps companies build realistic production schedules, ensure production processes run smoothly and efficiently, and make adjustments to operations when problems occur.
+It maps out all the processes, resources and steps involved in production, from forecasting demand to determining the raw materials, labor and equipment needed.
+Production planning helps companies build realistic production schedules, ensure production processes run smoothly and efficiently, and adjust operations when problems occur.

 What Is a Production Plan?